alfie-far/steady.zone/src/content/blog/ai-assisted-devops.md

 Starting from where it ends, in the Monitoring phase, your events, service logs and alerts could be analysed to monitor performance, detect anomalies, and report potential issues before they become critical.
-In the same sense, there are lots of AI powered services to assist your team during the Planning & Coding phases; for example if your change management system is integrated with these tools, they will be able to read, understand and propose possible changes/ solutions to the raised issues inside bug tickets.
+In the same sense, there are lots of AI powered services to assist your team during the Planning & Coding phases; for example if your change management system is integrated with these tools, they will be able to read, understand and propose possible changes/ solutions to the raised issues inside tickets.
 The assisted coding experience is also another valuable resource which could help patching and fixing bugs at production faster.
 In Build & Test phase, generative AI or trained models can automate and enhance testing procedures to provide higher accuracy and faster feedback loops.
 Furthermore, your CICD pipeline should rely on autonamous agents to review release candidates and bridge the gap between the release and